 Solenoid Function difference with Coil, Inductor, Electromagnet

 If I explained the working principle and function of Solenoid, then also you will have some doubts about the solenoid.
-So, it will better to discuss the solenoid function difference with coil, inductor, and electromagnet.
-It will clear your all doubts and you will have a clear knowledge, exactly what is an electrical solenoid, how it works, and how it differs from inductor, coil, and electromagnet.
+So, it will be better to discuss the solenoid function difference with coil, inductor, and electromagnet.
+It will clear your all doubts and you will have a clear knowledge, of exactly what is an electrical solenoid, how it works, and how it differs from inductor, coil, and electromagnet.

 What is Solenoid?